abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/4-Angular-Router.md

     ```

     - The `resolve` property is used to add the `EmailResolverService` to the route `/email/:id` to fetch the email data needed for the route
+    - Now in the `EmailComponent`, we can access the email data using the `email` property of the `ActivatedRoute` service

   - 3️⃣ **Use the data in the component**